Is Global Nurse Partners a Certified Ethical Recruiter?

 What is the NCLEX-RN?

 The acronym NCLEX-RN stands for the National Council Licensure Examination for Registered Nurses.
 It is a US standardized licensing examination developed and administered by the National Council of State Boards of Nursing (NCSBN).
 The exam’s purpose is to determine whether it’s safe for the exam taker to practice as an entry-level nurse in the US.
-And although a national body administers the exam, you do not obtain a national license as each of the 50 states have their own licensure requirements and issue their own licenses.
+Although a national body administers the exam, you do not obtain a national license as each of the 50 states has its own licensure requirements and issues its own license.

 Do I have to repeat the NCLEX-RN to renew my US RN license?

 No, you are required to pass the NCLEX-RN one time only.
 You can maintain your US RN license by meeting the issuing state board of nursing’s renewal requirements.
 You can also endorse your RN license to another US state if you meet the endorsement requirements of that state.